tomis9/cookbook/content/flask.md

 * we create an instance of class `Flask` named `app`.
 Which is a pretty good name for an app;

-* if anybody *request*s our app via '/' route, our *response* will be "Hello, World!".
+* if anybody *requests* our app via '/' route, our *response* will be "Hello, World!".
 For a local server at 127.0.0.1 host, '/' route is just 127.0.0.1/;

 * finally, if we run this application non-interactively (via ipython-console, for example), so it's `__name__` would be `__main__`, the `app` instance we created in the first step, will `run`.